apache/cordova-docs/docs/en/edge/guide/platforms/ios/upgrading.md

 `cordova` CLI utility.
 See The Command-line Interface for information how to update the version of the CLI.

-__NOTE:__ Xcode 4.5 is required.
-To submit to the Apple App Store, you must use the latest shipped version of the iOS SDK, which is iOS 6.
+__NOTE:__ Xcode 4.6 is required, Xcode 5 is recommended.
+Currently, to submit to the Apple App Store, you should use the latest shipped version of the iOS SDK, which is iOS 7. iOS 7 SDK is not required yet, but this may change quickly.

-The iOS 6 SDK requires Xcode 4.5.
+## Upgrading 3.0.0 projects to 3.1.0 ##

+For non-CLI projects, run:

+        bin/update path/to/project

+For CLI projects, run:

+        1. Update the `cordova` CLI version - see The Command-line Interface
+        2. Run `cordova platform update ios`

+### iOS 7 Issues

+	1. Remove the values "width=device-width, height=device-height" from your meta tag "viewport" attribute in your index.html file, see https://issues.apache.org/jira/browse/CB-4323
+	2. Update your media, media-capture and splashscreen core plugins for iOS 7 support

 ## Upgrade to the CLI (3.0.0) from 2.9.0 ##